 Of course, you’ll also want to take into consideration the pricing structure.
 Some are far more expensive than others.
 Ask about deals and intro offers.

-Have your Say about the Best CrossFit Gyms in the USA
+Have your say about the Best CrossFit Gyms in the USA

 What’s your pick for the top gym in America?
 Leave a comment below and let us know what you think.
+We’d love to hear from you.

 Also be sure to give this article a share on Facebook, Pinterest, or Twitter.
 I’ll help other fitness buffs, like yourself find this useful resource.